-Figure 22 connector
+Figure 24 line

 Names and element sizes

 Each element contains a name as specified.
 The diagram elements may be resized and/or the text of the name given to the element may be wrapped as needed to achieve readability.
-When resizing it is highly recommended that concept and relationship elements remain rectangular and wider than they are tall where possible.
+When resizing it is highly recommended that concept and attribute elements remain rectangular and wider than they are tall where possible.

 Names chosen must be fully specified names or (usually preferred) synonyms as stated, however a single diagram must consistently use either fully specified names or synonyms for all diagram elements.